XavierDefontaine/thermostat/README.md

 5. Set maximum temperature to 25 degrees with POWERSAVING mode on.

 6. Maximum temperature is 32 when POWERSAVING mode is off.

+Steps to setup Sinatra

+- roots (index, temperature(GET/POST) )
+- model (Thermostat class with temperature and update method)
+- Javascript (update Thermostat.js to add:
+> a getLatestTemp method sending a get to Sinatra
+> then a post with an updateTemp method
+- update interface.js